listr2/listr2/docs/getting-started/context.md

 ### As the Result of the Task

-A successful task will always return the context at the end of the tasks.
+A successful task will always return the context at the end of the task.

 ```typescript
 const tasks = new Listr([